Paretzky/minijava-jasmin-sugar/README.md

 * make (3.82-8.fc16.x86_64)

 ###Milestone One
 Takes in one MiniJava source file from stdin.
-Parses file, no semantic checks are made, no symbol tables etc.
+Parses the file, no semantic checks are made, no symbol tables etc.

 Returns 0 on success.
 On the first parse error the parse stops, an error is printed to stdout and the program exits a non-zero value.